SteveDaulton/tlp-battery-boost/README.md

 - Prompt for your sudo password.
 - Initialise TLP to default settings.
 - Show the current battery status.
-- Provide a button to toggle between default and full-charge modes.
+- Provide a button to toggle between battery-care thresholds and full-charge override.

 ## Command Line Options